Spiking Neural Predictive Coding for Continual Learning from Data Streams: Methodology

-Next, we present a mechanistic description of our proposed spiking neural coding framework for handling the continuous-time data prediction problem above.
+Next, we present a mechanistic description of our proposed spiking neural coding framework for handling the continuous-time data prediction problem described above.
 In principle, the spiking neural coding network (SpNCN), the model instantiation of our framework, could be designed to work with any type of simulated neuron, including complex, more biologically-faithful ones, e.g., Hodgkin–Huxley \cite{hodgkin1952quantitative} or Izhikevich \cite{izhikevich2003simple} neurons.
-However, we will formulate the system using the leaky integrate-and-fire (LIF) neuron, one of the simplest spiking unit models.
-Though it ignores most biophysical details of the act of spiking, the LIF model is computationally cheaper to simulate and captures the core intuition behind how neurons behave in the presence of input \cite{oreilly2000computational,eliasmith2004neural}.
-In the LIF, the rate at which spikes are produced is positively correlated with the strength of the current that enters a cell.\footnote{Note that we are furthermore simulating point approximations of neural cells, which exploit the fact that the electrical signals that propagate from the dendrites to the cell body are essentially averaged together \cite{oreilly2000computational}. }
+However, in this study, we will formulate the system using the leaky integrate-and-fire (LIF) neuron, one of the simpler yet faster-to-simulated spiking unit models.
+Though it ignores many biophysical details of the act of spiking, the LIF model is computationally cheaper to simulate and captures the core intuition behind how neurons behave in the presence of input \cite{oreilly2000computational,eliasmith2004neural}.
+In the LIF, the rate at which spikes are produced is positively correlated with the strength of the current that enters a cell.\footnote{In addition, note that we are furthermore simulating point approximations of neural cells, which exploit the fact that the electrical signals that propagate from the dendrites to the cell body are essentially averaged together \cite{oreilly2000computational}. }

+To describe the simulation of an SpNCN, we next develop the important model equations for inference and learning in matrix-vector form.
+We will start from a neuronal unit-agnostic form of the SpNCN -- meaning that any type of neuronal unit, including the Hodgkin-Huxley unit, could be integrated and used -- before specifying the exact specification of the LIF variant that we will experiment with in this work.
+As is the case with determining the exact specification of rate-coded NGC-based models used in machine learning literature \cite{ororbia2019lifelong,ororbia2022neural}, the general SpNCN can be defined in terms of three key computations: 1) prediction or hypothesis generation, 2) error-correction, and 3) weight adaptation.